eaasglobal/docs/faq.md

 - we provide a tool for the users to be rewarded for their pro-living actions
 - constant online - benefits from the tasks. everyon is doing every day like: commuting to work, shopping, sport activities even normal house duties.
 === How do I gain from using the App?
-The eaas_app rewards users for completing green tasks, sharing their data about practices related to sustainability and expanding their knowledge on pro-environmental actions.
+The EAAS App rewards users for completing green tasks, sharing their data about practices related to sustainability and expanding their knowledge on pro-environmental actions.
 The more information the user shares, the better the rewards.
 === Who pays for the rewards I get from using the App?
 Government and big corporations are paying for carbon credits today, soon everyone person will be forced to count it in life budget.
 We are bringing this opportunity for mass adoption thans to blockchain validation and technology of tomorrow